vuw-research-computing/raapoi-tools/docs/index.md

 # Basic Commands
 #### The _vuw_ Commands

-In an effort to make using the cluster just a bit easier, CAD staff have created commands to help you view useful information.
+In an effort to make using raapoi just a bit easier, CAD staff have created commands to help you view useful information.
 We call these the _vuw_ commands.
 This is because all the commands begin with the string _vuw_.
 This makes it easier to see the commands available to you.
 If, at a command prompt you type _vuw_ followed immediately by two _TAB_ keys you will see a list of available commands beginning with _vuw_.
 Go ahead and type vuw-TAB-TAB to see for yourself.

 The commands available as of this update are: